mymmrac/telego/README.md

 	// Create bot and enable debugging info
 	// (more on configuration at /examples/configuration/main.go)
-	// Note: Please keep in mind that default logger exposes your bot token, use in development only bot, err := telego.NewBot(botToken, telego.WithDefaultLogger(true, true))
+	// Note: Please keep in mind that default logger may expose sensitive information,
+	// use in development only
+	bot, err := telego.NewBot(botToken, telego.WithDefaultLogger(true, true))
 	if err != nil {
 		fmt.Println(err)